perladvent/perldotcom/content/article/_pub_2002_07_30_mod_perl.md

 {
-   "thumbnail" : null,
+   "date" : "2002-07-30T00:00:00-08:00",
-   "description" : " Introduction If your OS supports sharing of memory (and most sane systems do), you might save a lot of RAM by sharing it between child processes.
-This will allow you to run more processes and hopefully better satisfy the...", "authors" : [
+   "tags" : [
-      "stas-bekman"
+      "mod-perl-shared-memory"
    ],
    "image" : null,
    "categories" : "web",
-   "tags" : [
+   "draft" : null,
-      "mod-perl-shared-memory"
+   "thumbnail" : null,
-   ],
+   "description" : " Introduction If your OS supports sharing of memory (and most sane systems do), you might save a lot of RAM by sharing it between child processes.
+This will allow you to run more processes and hopefully better satisfy the...", "slug" : "/pub/2002/07/30/mod_perl.html",
    "title" : "Improving mod_perl Sites' Performance: Part 4",
-   "slug" : "/pub/2002/07/30/mod_perl.html",
+   "authors" : [
-   "date" : "2002-07-30T00:00:00-08:00",
+      "stas-bekman"
-   "draft" : null
+   ]
 }